Li Sigong

-Li Sigong (李思恭) (d.
-886?), né Tuoba Sigong (拓拔思恭), formally the Duke of Xia (夏國公), was a Tangut warlord of the late Tang dynasty, who, for his contributions against the rebel Huang Chao, was installed as Dingnan Jiedushi (定難, headquartered in modern Yulin, Shaanxi) as its military governor (Jiedushi).
-The position was hereditary and passed down through his family, eventually becoming the fully independent Tangut state of Western Xia from the 11th to 13th centuries.
+Li Sigong (李思恭; d.
+886?), né Tuoba Sigong (拓跋思恭), noble title Duke of Xia (夏國公), was an ethnic Tangut warlord and government official of China's Tang dynasty.
+For his contributions in fighting against the rebel Huang Chao, he was appointed as the military governor of Dingnan Circuit (headquartered in modern-day Yulin, Shaanxi).
+The position was hereditary and passed down through his family.
+This laid the foundation for the future Western Xia dynasty.

 Background

 It is not known when Tuoba Sigong was born.
 His family was of Tangut stock from the Pingxia (平夏) branch.
 Late in the Xiantong (咸通) era (861–874) of Emperor Yizong, he seized control of You Prefecture (宥州, in modern Ordos, Inner Mongolia), which had been established by the Tang imperial government to govern the Tangut, and claimed the title of prefect.